bparanj/crystal/computer/electronics/hackerbox/green-led.md

    - If the LED will be in a hot environment, use lower currents to prevent overheating.
    - For pulsed operation, you might be able to use slightly higher peak currents.

-Remember, exceeding the maximum current even briefly can damage or destroy the LED.
+Exceeding the maximum current even briefly can damage or destroy the LED.
 It's always better to err on the side of caution and use a current-limiting resistor to protect the LED.

 A simple circuit with only a power supply and a resistor can still serve useful functions.